zcattacz/alasql_wiki/Google-maps.md

     };

     new google.maps.Circle(opts);

 });
 ```

-You can play with this example [on jsFiddle](http://jsfiddle.net/7a772dt6/)
+Play with this example [on jsFiddle](http://jsfiddle.net/7a772dt6/)

 Another live example of intergrating AlaSQL and Google Maps can be [seen here](http://alasql.org/demo/009geo)